 Justice Carter’s passionate dissents in Mercer-Fraser and Hawaiian Pineapple charged the majority with “blotting out four decades of progress in the field of social legislation for the benefit of the working men and women of this state,” reverting to “the age-old reactionary concept of property rights above human welfare,” and engaging in “not only a travesty on social justice but an insidious abuse of judicial power.”

 Seville, Marci, "Justice Jesse Carter’s Passionate Defense of Workers’ Rights: Challenging the Majority’s “Legal Legerdemain”" (2010).
 Publications.
-Paper 176.
+176.